Leslie Howard: The Mystery of Flight 777 (documentary)

-The Mystery of Flight 777, by film-maker Thomas Hamilton, explores the circumstances, theories and myths which have grown around the shooting down of Howard's plane.
+The Mystery of Flight 777, by film-maker Thomas Hamilton, explores the circumstances, theories, and myths which have grown around the shooting down of Howard's plane.
 The film also aims to examine in detail some of the other passengers on board.
-Originally intended as a short companion piece to the Leslie Howard film, this project expanded in scope and as of January 2021 is still in production.

 Biographies

 Howard's premature death preempted any autobiography.
-A compilation of his writings, Trivial Fond Records, edited and with occasional comments by his son Ronald, was published in 1982.
-This book includes insights on his family life, first impressions of America and Americans when he first moved to the United States to act on Broadway, and his views on democracy in the years prior to and during the Second World War.
+A compilation of his writings, Trivial Fond Records, edited by his son Ronald, was published in 1982.
+This book includes insights into his family life, first impressions of America and Americans when he first moved to the United States to act on Broadway, and his views on democracy in the years prior to and during the Second World War.

 Howard's son and daughter each published memoirs of their father: In Search of My Father: A Portrait of Leslie Howard (1984) by Ronald Howard, and A Quite Remarkable Father: A Biography of Leslie Howard (1959) by Leslie Ruth Howard.

 Estel Eforgan's Leslie Howard: The Lost Actor is a full-length book biography published in 2010.